Alpine Sliding Rock

 NOTE: The Alpine Sliding Rock is

 located on private property and access is currently closed.
-The
+Large No

 information provided here is for historical purposes only.

 Alpine Sliding Rock is part of the "Circle of Friends"